Bart Templeman, Founder

 TJ Crater, Center Director

 Coach TJ Crater joins the Iron Wood Throwers Center after 19 years coaching at the collegiate level.
 The 2007 USTFCCCA National Assistant Coach of the Year, TJ started his career at Central Washington University in 2003.
 He went on to coach the throwing events at Nevada, Penn State, University of Washington, and University of Arizona.
-In those years, he worked with 35 NCAA All-Americans, 23 Conference Champions, 22 USATF Championship Qualifiers (3 Champions), 11 US Olympic Trials Qualifiers and 15 School-record holders.
+Crater has worked with 35 NCAA All-Americans, 23 Conference Champions, 27 USATF Championship Qualifiers (3 Champions), 14 US Olympic Trials Qualifiers and 15 School-record holders.
 Crater mentored 2-time World Champion, and 2012 Olympic Finalist, Ryan Whiting in the shot put.
 Crater also coached NCAA-Record holder Jordan Geist to the 2019 Pan-American Silver Medal in Lima, Peru.
-Crater has coached NCAA All-Americans in all throwing events, and will continue to work with athletes in all events.
+Coach TJ also coached Taliyah Brooks to the 2024 Olympic Games in Paris and 2025 World Championships.
+Crater has coached NCAA All-Americans in all throwing events, and works with athletes in all events.

 TJ was born in Northern Idaho, and grew up in East Wenatchee, WA.
 He attended the University of Idaho, where he earned degrees in Forest Resources Administration, and Forest Products-Timber Harvesting.
 He was a five-year member of the track and field program, where he was a school-record holder in the 35-pound weight throw.

 TJ coaches athletes in all four throwing events, at all levels.
-In addition to coaching duties, he will also take over scheduling, clinics, management, and development of the center.
+In addition to coaching duties, he also oversees scheduling, clinics, management, and development of the center.

-TJ will also provide mentorship and advise all athletes on the college selection and recruiting process.
+TJ also provides mentorship and advises all athletes on the college selection and recruiting process.

 Kristine Rothwell